-Go into any teaching job here as a temporary assignment, because it’s unlikely you will find a school in most Brazilian cities to sponsor you for a work visa.
-They are extremely expensive and wrought with the red-tape common in Brazil, and so not worth the trouble or the expense for many schools.
+Go into any teaching job here as a temporary assignment, because it’s unlikely you will find a school in most Brazilian cities to sponsor you for a work visa immediately.
+They are extremely expensive and wrought with the red-tape common in Brazil, and so not worth the initial trouble or the expense for many schools.
 Schools located in larger cities – such as Rio de Janeiro and Sao Paulo – may have the money to afford that process.
-However, there are also way more Brazilians who speak English in larger cities, so those schools are more likely to higher them instead.
-In addition, if you are looking for a real Brazilian experience, I would encourage you to work in a city other than Rio and Sao Paulo.
+However, you would be competing with Brazilians who have adequate English skills for these positions.
+In addition, if you are looking for a real Brazilian experience, I would encourage you to seek an experience outside of Rio and Sao Paulo.

 FINDING A SCHOOL: